irtheman/irtheman.github.io/pages/asa.md

 * Really friendly co-workers who enjoyed exchanging knowledge

 **Cons:**
-* Nepotism caused a conflict with a "special" co-worker
+* Nepotism caused a conflict with a "special" co-worker, the brother of one of the business owners.
+This was handled very well by the business CEO and managers.
+Matthew was not found to have done anything wrong and was very calm and polite through the whole process.
+The co-worker was fired for exploitation and bullying.